wangzd12138/Cyberspace-Security-Innovation-and-Entrepreneurship-Practice-Course/README.md

 - Implement the naïve birthday attack of reduced SM3
 - Implement length extension attack for SM3
 - Implement length extension attack for SHA256
+- Implement the Rho method of reduced SM3